Mightybeagle/hangman-game/README.md

 # hangman-game:
 Welcome to Alex's Hangman Game.
 Built in react, as the implementation of the classic word game.
-This is to fulfil the requirement of Task 21 of the HyperionDev CourseAdd commentMore actions
+This is to fulfil the requirement of Task 21 of the HyperionDev Course

 ## Rules: